Barry Railway Company: From 1922

 World War I considerably altered the Barry Railway's commercial position.
 As well as the human and material demands of the war, the world trade in coal had changed as oil firing of ships became commonplace.
 Moreover, it was obvious that the government intended a restructuring of the railways.

 This emerged in the Railways Act 1921, which was to establish four new large railway companies, the "groups", and most of the railways of Great Britain would be compulsorily restructured into them, in a process known as the "grouping".
 There would be a new Great Western Railway; the old GWR was naturally the largest constituent of it, but the Barry Railway too was a constituent company, the fifth largest in capitalisation, larger only than the Rhymney Railway.
 The change was effective from 1 January 1922; £100 of Barry Railway ordinary stock was converted into £220 of Great Western Railway 5% stock.

 The Barry Railway's resources were summarised at the time.
-Capital issued was £4.82 million, Net income in 1921 was £359,137 on gross income of £1,733,000.
+Capital issued was £4.82 million, (Note: Semmens, page 32; Barrie had £6,419,000; this may be actual capital expenditure as opposed to share capital issued.)
+Net income in 1921 was £359,137 on gross income of £1,733,000.
 The dividend on ordinary stock in 1921 was 10%.

 The aggregate route length was 47+1/4 mi.
 The company had 148 locomotives, 178 passenger carriages and 2,136 freight wagons; there were 2,136 employees.

 The Great Western Railway had owned small dock systems but now found itself the owner of one of the two largest dock groups in the country.
 At first the GWR was uncertain of the possibility of a positive future for this sector, but using the skill and experience of the existing managers of the dock systems it achieved commercial success.

 The new Great Western Railway was able to make some simplifying changes.
 Most of the pits and other terminal locations were on the older railways, with the Barry Railway providing an alternative route.
 The GWR started to arrange for locomotives to work through from the pits to Barry without engine change at Trehafod; this was particularly efficient with the new GWR 2-8-0T classes, and Trehafod engine shed was closed in 1926.